 - Maintain a fibre based diet which contains minimal levels of NSC

 - Reduce bodyweight where necessary, aiming to maintain a body condition score (BCS) of 5 on a 1-9 scale.
-Do not restrict forage to less than 1.5% of bodyweight per day
+Do not restrict forage to less than 1.5% of bodyweight dry matter per day

 - Try to ensure all hay, haylage and forage replacers contain less than 10% WSC.
 Although soaking hay helps to reduce WSC results are variable and cannot guarantee suitability

 - Start by feeding a balancer to ensure that vitamin, mineral and quality protein requirements are met without feeding excess energy (calories), starch and sugar